GayathriGnanam/PRODIGY_GA_02_ImageGenertation_withPretrainedmodels/README.md

 # PRODIGY_GA_02_ImageGenertation_withPretrainedmodels
-Image Generation with Pre-trained Models - Utilize pre-trained generative models like DALL-E-mini or Stable Diffusion to create images from text prompts.
+Image Generation with Pre-trained Models involves using advanced AI models like DALL-E-mini or Stable Diffusion to create images from text descriptions.
+These models are trained on large datasets to understand language and generate images that match the given prompts.
+This approach enables users to input simple text descriptions and receive corresponding visuals, automating the image creation process using powerful AI algorithms.
+It’s commonly used in creative industries, design, and AI art exploration.